Why It Matters

 Dynamic drills are the way forward for sprinting as they help get your blood pumping, and temperature up.
 Start with 10 minutes of moderate aerobic activity like a light jog.
 Then do some dynamic mobility drills like skips, high knees and arm swings to loosen up your hips, ankles and shoulders ready.
 If you take time to prepare your body for sprinting, you'll run faster and reduce the chances to hurt yourself.

 Try doing 10 x 50m or 10 second maximal sprints with full recovery between each one.
 Adding this to your workout will improve your conditioning for any sport you play and for your day-to-day life too.
 As you work through your plan make sure to keep refining your technique to make sure you keep improving.

 When you need to mix up your workouts, and really test your speed, try doing some resisted sprints to make you a faster and more powerful sprinter.
 Hill sprints are a great and fun way of adding resistance to your workouts.
 Find a moderately sloped hill and do hill repeats.

 Lift For Speed

 You need to be strong to run fast.
 Resistance training combined with speed workouts is a great way to improve your power.
 Focus on exercises such as squats, lunges and deadlifts to get your legs and core stronger.
 These exercises will help you to recruit the fast twitch muscles that you need to run faster and more powerfully.
 Try adding strength workouts to your routine 2-3 times per week to really see results.

 What you put into your body is also important.
-For all you runners out there, take a closer look at The Fit One (Blend No.2) to help you strengthen and replenish after a tough sprint session.
-Also, The Fit Plus (Booster No.2) to give you the energy you need to push yourself harder.
-Both products come coveniently packaged in The Fit Collection.
+For all you runners out there, take a closer look at The Fit Protein to help you strengthen and replenish after a tough sprint session.
+Also, The Energy Booster to give you the energy you need to push yourself harder.
+Both products come conveniently packaged in The Performance Collection.